NBISweden/IgDiscover-legacy/doc/guide.rst

     The file is created from the ``candidates.tab`` file by applying either the germline or pre-germline filter.
     The file resulting from application of the germline filter is used in the last iteration only.
     The file resulting from application of the pre-germline filter is used in earlier iterations.

+iteration-xx/annotated_V_germline.tab, iteration-xx/annotated_V_pregermline.tab
+    A version of the ``candidates.tab`` file that is annotated with extra columns that describe why a candidate was filtered out.
+See :ref:`the description of this file <annotated_v_tab>`.

 Other files